UKCloud/documentation/articles/other/other-vid-kc-contribution.md

 # Editing Knowledge Centre articles video

-The following shows you how you can make improvements to Knowledge Centre articles by editing them in GitHub.
+The following video shows you how you can make improvements to Knowledge Centre articles by editing them in GitHub.

 <iframe src="https://player.vimeo.com/video/281661800" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>